dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

 .. |DPF3| image:: https://zenodo.org/badge/doi/10.5281/zenodo.45756.svg
           :target: http://dx.doi.org/10.5281/zenodo.45756

-This dataset consists of a tar archive of bz2-compressed images.
+The dataset consists of a tar archive of bz2-compressed images.
 Very recent versions of DIALS can read these directly, however here we shall be using DIALS 1.1, as included in CCP4 7.0.
 In that case, we need to uncompress the image files first.
 To do that, we first extract the archive::